OctopusDeploy/People/Cloud-Engineering/L4 - Lead Cloud Engineer.md

 - I am comfortable exploring moderately risky situations with limited upfront information.
 - I stay updated with evolving standards, platform features, critical technologies, and security best practices from vendors and the community.
 - I can design and implement infrastructure as code and guide my team in these practices.
-- I am proficient with and array of cloud technologies (virtualization, containerization, serverless, virtual networking), making informed decisions on scaling, reliability, and maintenance.
+- I am proficient with an array of cloud technologies (virtualization, containerization, serverless, virtual networking), making informed decisions on scalability, reliability, and maintainability.
 - I identify and address technical debt in line with team priorities.
-- I have a good understanding of .NET fundamentals and contribute efficiently to the Octopus Cloud codebase (Equivalent to at least [L3 Senior Software Engineer](../Software-Engineering/L3-Senior-Software-Engineer.md)).
+- I have a good understanding of .NET fundamentals and contribute efficiently to the Octopus Cloud codebase (equivalent to at least [L3 Senior Software Engineer](../Software-Engineering/L3-Senior-Software-Engineer.md)).
 - I make informed architectural decisions considering cross-cutting concerns such as infrastructure, security, scalability, and maintainability.
 - I raise potential problems with my team before getting blocked, ask for help when needed, and offer help when I can assist.
 - I integrate reliability engineering principles into my work, focusing on automation, observability, and efficient incident response.